 Details of the 2018 Tour of Britain route, which runs from September 2 to 9

-The Ovo Energy sponsored race will visit a selection of towns and cities with plenty of opportunities for UK fans to pitch up and spectate.
+During its eight day takeover, the Ovo Energy sponsored race will visit a selection of towns and cities with plenty of opportunities for UK fans to pitch up and spectate.

 The race dates right back to 1945, though there have been some gaps in its history.
 In this time, it’s carried the names of the ‘Milk Race’, ‘Kellogg’s Tour of Britain’ and the ‘Pru Tour’.
 The existing set-up arrived in 2004 and the race is currently organised by the Sweet Spot Group.